Integrate a Map Widget

 This script imports the LiteAPI components SDK, which will allow you to use LiteAPI's features, including rendering maps.

-Next, you’ll need to grab your WhiteLabel URL (for example: example.nuitee.link).
-This URL will act as your public key when initializing the SDK.
+Next, you'll need your WhiteLabel Domain (for example: example.nuitee.link).
+This domain will be used directly when initializing the SDK.

 Step 3: Add a Container for the Map